mlip-cmu/book/29-transparency-and-accountability.md

 <figcaption>

-Results from the [2018 StackOverflow Survey](https://insights.stackoverflow.com/survey/2018/#technology-and-society) on who should be responsible AI.
+Results from the [2018 StackOverflow Survey](https://insights.stackoverflow.com/survey/2018/#technology-and-society) on who should be responsible AI. <span title="Online-only figure; not part of the printed book.">[Online-only figure.]</span>

 </figcaption>
 </figure>